Antonia Juhasz

 About

 Antonia Juhasz is a leading energy, climate, and environmental justice author, analyst, and investigative journalist.
-An award-winning writer, her bylines include National Geographic, Rolling Stone, Wired, Harper’s Magazine, Newsweek, The New York Times, The Los Angeles Times, The Atlantic, CNN, The Nation, Ms., The Advocate, The Guardian, and Sierra Magazine.
+An award-winning writer, her bylines include Rolling Stone, National Geographic, Wired, Harper’s Magazine, Newsweek, The New York Times, The Los Angeles Times, The Atlantic, CNN, The Nation, Ms., The Advocate, The Guardian, and Sierra Magazine.

 Antonia is the author of three books: Black Tide: the Devastating Impact of the Gulf Oil Spill (2011), The Tyranny of Oil (2008), and The Bush Agenda (2006).
 She has contributed chapters and essays to nine additional books, including, “Defeating the Fossil Fuel Industry,” in Rebecca Solnit and Thelma Young Lutunatabua’s Not Too Late:Changing the Climate Story from Despair to Possibility (2023); “Spill” in Fueling Culture: Energy, History, Politics (2017); “Oil and Water,” in Rebecca Solnit and Rebecca Snedeker’s Unfathomable City: A New Orleans Atlas (2013); “Global Water Wars” in Paradigm Wars: Indigenous Peoples’ Resistance to Globalization (2006); and as a coauthor of Alternatives to Economic Globalization: A Better World is Possible (2004).